 I think surfing may be the quintessential Oahu activity!

-We’ve done surfing lessons on Oahu with our nieces before we had kids and they had a blast!
+We’ve done surfing lessons on Oahu with kids, and they had a blast!
 The tricky thing is to find one that isn’t just for teens.

 Plus, they will take photos and videos so you can relax and just enjoy the experience!